Updated: Mar 12

 Writing in Perspective

-I don’t waste time lead chasing when someone goes down the “Oh wow, I’ve been planning to write a book” path.
+I don’t waste time lead chasing when someone goes down the “oh wow, I’ve been planning to write a book” path.
 I give the aspiring writer some homework and schedule a time for them to call me to discuss.
 People may do the first homework assignment because I make it easy.
-But generally, they give up after assignment two, which focuses on their subject matter.
+It is common to have them give up after assignment two.
 I’ve only had two people make it past assignment three, and only one person has followed through to complete their book.

 Most people never make it from the dream of writing a book to the act of writing a book.
 Allow me to tell you why.
 Dreaming about writing a book is enticing.
 It’s writing a book that’s excruciating.
 In 2002, Joseph Epstein wrote an article titled Think You Have a Book in You?
 Think Again, in which he discourages would-be writers.
 Epstein writes: